How to Repair Wood-Lath Plaster

 Apply a Second Skim Coat of Joint Compound

-Skim coat the area until the repair is smooth.
-Overlap the mud edges with each new coat to make feathering with the existing surface easier in the final sanding.
-Depending on the degree of damage, the whole repair could require 5 or more applications of mud to build up the surface.
+Apply as many skim coat to the area as needed to smooth and blend the patch with the surrounding surface.
+Overlap the outer edges of the patch with each new coat to feather it into the existing surface.
+Depending on the degree of damage, the whole repair could require 5 or more applications of mud to build it back up.

 Sand and Touch Up the Paint